Unnaruge Naan Irundhal

-Unnaruge Naan Irundhal is a 1999 Indian Tamil-language romantic comedy film directed by Selva.
+Unnaruge Naan Irundhal is a 1999 Indian Tamil-language romantic comedy film directed by Selvaa.
 It stars R. Parthiban and Meena, while Manorama, Vadivelu, Vivek, and Anandaraj play supporting roles.
 The film has music by Deva, editing by Suresh Urs, and cinematography by R. Raghunatha Reddy.
 It was released on 3 December 1999 and became a success.

 Plot

 R. Parthiban plays a die-hard fan of Rambha and a self-interest governed taxi driver whose name is never revealed throughout the film.
 Meena plays Mahalakshmi, the daughter of a "zamindar" who has lost all his money due to financial troubles; his death leaves Mahalakshmi with a lot of debts (over two lakhs worth).
 Parthiban is the taxi driver that drives Mahalakshmi's dead father's corpse back to her hometown.
 There, the people that Mahalakshmi is now indebted to by Anandaraj, who tortures Mahalakshmi with cruel words for being unable to pay the debt.
 Later, Parthiban helps Mahalakshmi out by giving his taxi in replace to her debt in order to save her at the point of time.
 However, the twist in the movie is that Parthiban irritates Mahalakshmi, though unwillingly, to get back his taxi as soon as possible.
 In the later part, Mahalakshmi falls in love with Parthiban for his continuous help and support towards Mahalakshmi.
 At that time Parthiban's dream girl actress, Rambha, comes for shooting in that palace, which makes Mahalakshmi very angry and jealous as all his attention has been diverted to Rambha.
 At the end of the shooting, Rambha tries to talk to Parthiban and Mahalakshmi and make them realise their love for each other.
 However, Mahalakshmi never sees any sign of Parthiban loving her and thus accepts to marry the villain (Anandaraj's) son to get back Parthiban's taxi and settle her debt.
 Eventually, Parthiban realises his love for Mahalakshmi and tries to stop the wedding as the groom is also a bad guy who cheated Manorama's daughter.
 Finally the movie ends on a happy note with Mahalakshmi getting back all her money and property and leading a happy life with Parthiban.